h2oai/h2o-3/h2o-docs/src/product/data-science/drf.rst

 -  `export_checkpoints_dir <algo-params/export_checkpoints_dir.html>`__: Specify a directory to which generated models will automatically be exported.

 -  `check_constant_response <algo-params/check_constant_response.html>`__: Check if the response column is a constant value.
 If enabled (default), then an exception is thrown if the response column is a constant value.
 If disabled, then the model will train regardless of the response column being a constant value or not.
-This option is disabled by default.
+This option is defaults to false (not enabled).

 - `gainslift_bins <algo-params/gainslift_bins.html>`__: The number of bins for a Gains/Lift table.
 The default value is ``-1`` and makes the binning automatic.
 To disable this feature, set to ``0``.